xz-pisces/Inner-body/README.md

 <!-- # Test -->

 # Citation
+Please cite the following paper if it helps your research:
     @article{li2022tvcg,
       author = {Xiongzheng Li and Jing Huang and Jinsong Zhang and Xiaokun Sun and Haibiao Xuan and Yu-Kun Lai and Yingdi Xie and Jingyu Yang and Kun Li}, title = {Learning to Infer Inner-Body under Clothing from Monocular Video},